vitercik/probability/policies.md

 # Course policies

+## Exam proctoring

+This course is participating in the proctoring pilot overseen by the Academic Integrity Working Group (AIWG).
+The purpose of this pilot is to determine the efficacy of proctoring and develop effective practices for proctoring in-person exams at Stanford.
+To find more details on the pilot or the working group, please visit the AIWG’s [webpage](https://studentaffairs.stanford.edu/AIWG).
+Please also review the [AIWG Student Information Guide](https://drive.google.com/file/d/1XUZPSm1QdRSBiZU35waNLxiXZOcU47z3/view).

 ## Coursework and grading scheme

 The class schedule highlights assignment due dates so that you can plan your work for the quarter accordingly.
 The table below summarizes the kinds of work you will be asked to do and their contributions to your course grade.